 Manchester United should look to Portugal in an attempt to build one of the best youth academies in world football.

-As fans are seeing more and more often United’s pulling power in the transfer market become increasingly frustrating with the Reds often held to ransom by other clubs due to the financial power the club possesses.
+As fans are seeing more often, United’s pulling power in the transfer market has become increasingly frustrating, with the Reds often held to ransom by other clubs due to their financial power.

 One avenue the Reds could look to explore in order to help secure their future opportunities is raiding Portugal’s youth talent, Benfica’s to be precise.

-The Portuguese outfit have one of, if not, the best youth side in world football right now.
+The Portuguese outfit have one of, if not, the best youth sides in world football.
 Given United’s superb history with Portuguese talent such as Cristiano Ronaldo and most recently Bruno Fernandes, delving into what is a relatively un-tapped market could prove decisive in a few seasons time.

 I have broken down four players currently plying their trade for Benfica’s under 19s and under 23s which I believe United’s academy should be taking a serious look at.

 Diogo Nascimento | 17 | Central Midfielder | Benfica U19

 Nascimento would be a superb addition to United’s leading academy.
 The youngster operates in a centralised area of the pitch and possesses some superb technical ability.

 After enduring a wonderful campaign with Benfica’s under 17s having been directly involved with a goal every 175 minutes the youngster’s raw creative capabilities are apparent for all to see.